These mouth-watering appetizers for the Big Game (or anytime) will leave you drooling!

 The list of deliciousness goes on and on!

-There’s a little something for everyone here, including vegetarian (or easily converted), allergy-friendly and meat-eater recipes.
+There’s a little something for everyone here in this list of appetizers, including vegetarian options (or easily converted), allergy-friendly and meat-eater recipes.

 This recipe is one of my tried and true party favorites.
 Melty ooey-gooey cheese, hot ham, ablity to be prepped the night before AND feeds a crowd.
 It’s no wonder this appetizer’s been pinned over 100,000 times on Pinterest!